 - What should be done to keep away from chronic renal failure?

-- What are the main risk factors for the progression of IgA nephropathy to chronic renal failure?
+- What are the typical symptoms of chronic renal insufficiency

-- What should be attention in the treatment of chronic renal failure?
+- What is the dietary disorder of chronic renal failure?

-- What are the causes of chronic renal failure
+- What are the symptoms of patients with renal failure?